kovilacoops/kovilacoops.github.io/_pages/opportunities.md

 author_profile: true
 ---

-I am often looking for motivated PhD students and research interns to join our [Privacy & Security for User Communities Lab](https://kovilacoops.github.io/lab/), at King's College London.
+I am often looking for motivated PhD students and research interns to join my [team](https://kovilacoops.github.io/lab/), at King's College London.
 If you are keen on privacy and security research, at the intersection of HCI, behavioural or social sciences, with impact for user communities, have a look at the opportunities below.👇

 📢🔔Currently Recruiting for: 👩‍🎓🧑‍🎓📚💼✍️